 Get your child’s help with grocery shopping.
 Make a list together of the items you’ll need for the week, and then talk about your budget.
 Talk with your child about whether there’s any place you can save money.
 With your child, look online for tips on saving money and eating healthfully (such as this list of grocery shopping tips).

-You can also have your child check in the Sunday newspaper for coupons for items you’re already planning to buy.
+You can also have your child check online or in a local newspaper for coupons for items you’re already planning to buy.
 Have him do some simple math to see how much a coupon would save you.
 When you go to the grocery store, have your child compare the prices of different brands of the same product.
 Put him in charge of keeping the receipts each week, and ask him to add up your total grocery costs for the month.